SE Arizona Trip, July 31 - Aug 10, 2015

 bird several spots there before heading over to Portal where I had reservations at the Portal Peak

 Lodge Saturday night.
-Returning to Tucson Saturday afternoon would trim several hours off my
+Returning to Tucson on my way to Portal would trim several hours off my

 I had never been to the Pajarito mountains and I didn't know much about them other than that the